Canadian Health Survey on Children and Youth (CHSCY)

 Sample design

-The sample is stratified by province/territories and by three age groups: children aged 1 to 4 years old, children aged 5 to 11 years old, and youth aged 12 to 17 years old.
+The survey frame is stratified by province or territory and for three age groups: children aged 1 to 4 years old, children aged 5 to 11 years old, and youth aged 12 to 17 years old.

 Data sources